-*- Mode:Python; indent-tabs-mode:nil; tab-width:4; encoding:utf-8 -*-

 (indicies[2], None, indicies[2]),

-(indicies[3], indicies[3], None)]), 1)
+(indicies[3], indicies[3], None),

-patchdir.collate_iters([makeiter1(), iter([])]))
+patchdir.collate_iters([makeiter1(), iter([])]),

 [docs] def test_tuple(self):

-u"""Test indexed tuple"""
+"""Test indexed tuple"""

-i = patchdir.IndexedTuple((1, 2, 3), (u"a", u"b"))
+i = patchdir.IndexedTuple((1, 2, 3), ("a", "b"))

-i2 = patchdir.IndexedTuple((), (u"hello", u"there", u"how are you"))
+i2 = patchdir.IndexedTuple((), ("hello", "there", "how are you"))

-assert i[0] == u"a"
+assert i[0] == "a"

-assert i[1] == u"b"
+assert i[1] == "b"

-assert i2[1] == u"there"
+assert i2[1] == "there"

 assert len(i) == 2 and len(i2) == 3